StackGuardian/sg-cli/shell/README.md

 }
 ```

-Example 6: Bulk onboard cloud accounts
+Example 6: Bulk onboard Cloud accounts

-Integrating AWS Accounts:
+Integrating Cloud Accounts:

 ```
-./sg-cli aws integrate --org demo-org  -- payload.json
+./sg-cli cloud integrate --org demo-org  -- payload.json
 ```

-Payload will look like the following for integrating AWS accounts:
+Payload will look like the following for integrating accounts:
-> It should contain an array of AWS account objects under the key `awsAccounts`
+> It should contain an array of account objects under the key `cloudProvider`
 ```
 {
-    "awsAccounts": [
+    "cloudProvider": [
         {
             "ResourceName": "AWS-STATIC-101",
             "Description": "Dummy AWS Account integration using Access Key.",